lyteabovenyte/peTrain/README.md

     - [x] Use ViT for visual encoding to better capture object-level semantics.
     - [x] Use BERT, RoBERTa, or DistilBERT for language understanding.
 (DistilBERT is implemented but you can change config files based on your preferences
     - [x] Integrating explicit depth fusion strategies to visual encoders, you can specify the fusion strategy in the config file for each specific encoder.
+    - [x] Integrating [Language-Aligned Waypoint (LAW) Supervision for Vision-and-Language Navigation in Continuous Environments](https://3dlg-hcvc.github.io/LAW-VLNCE/) into VLN-CE model for LAW supervision and tuning the DataLoader to split the dataset for better LAW supervision.
 ### Future:

 - [ ] generate physics-based data using [AI2THOR](https://ai2thor.allenai.org) and integrate physics-informed models
 - [ ] implementing VLN_CE model using [Habitat-Lab](https://github.com/facebookresearch/habitat-lab) instead of [Gymnasium](https://arxiv.org/abs/2407.17032)
 - [ ] training on [ScaleVLN](https://scalevln.github.io) dataset for better generalization. (needs GPU 🥲
+- [ ] provide actual images for training and testing. for now our visual encoder is using Dummy images in dataloader for lack of actual images.

 - Specific to VLN-CE: